Suraphol Nitikraipot

-Suraphol Nitikraipot (สุรพล นิติไกรพจน์) is a Thai professor of law, rector of Thammasat University, and an appointed member of the Thai military junta's National Legislative Assembly.
+Surapon Nitikraipot (สุรพล นิติไกรพจน์) is a Thai professor of law, rector of Thammasat University, and an appointed member of the Thai military junta's National Legislative Assembly.

 Education

-Suraphol graduated with second class honors in law from Thammasat University in 1982, a Diplome d'Etudes Approfondies in public law from Université Robert Schuman in 1987, and a Doctorat (Mention très honorable) from Université Robert Schuman in 1990.
+Surapon graduated with second class honors in law from Thammasat University in 1982, a Diplome d'Etudes Approfondies in public law from Université Robert Schuman in 1987, and a Doctorat (Mention très honorable) from Université Robert Schuman in 1990.

 Academic career

-Suraphol rose rapidly in the Thammasat University bureaucracy.
+Surapon rose rapidly in the Thammasat University bureaucracy.
 In 1983, after just graduating with his bachelor's degree, he became Associate Dean of the Faculty of Law.
 In 1991, after graduating with his doctorate, he became assistant to the Deputy Rector of Treasury and Assets.
 In 1995, he was in charge of construction of the Asian Games sports center at Thammasat's Rangsit campus.
 In 1999, he was in charge of contracting the construction of the Sociology Faculty buildings.
 From 1998 to 2003, he was head of the University's Asset Management Office.
 He was Dean of the Faculty of Law from 2001 to 2004.